How reliable is Open Source Intelligence?

 Scale of reliability

-Even commonly trusted official corporate records are notorious for having inaccuracies.
-National corporate registries are publicly available in many countries like the UK and Australia, and are considered an important part of any due diligence or investigative process.
-Yet despite this, corporate records contain many errors and in countries where the data is self-reported and unverified, like the UK, it may be completely untrue.
-High-profile investigations and reportings have shown inaccuracies and fraudulent information, including falsified addresses, fake companies, and bogus shareholders.
-While the corporate registry information comes from an official and ‘trusted’ source, it is still imperfect data.
+More widely, even commonly trusted official corporate records databases are notorious for having inaccuracies.
+National corporate registries are publicly available in many countries like the UK and Australia.
+In these countries, they form an important part of any due diligence or corporate investigation.
+Despite this, corporate records contain many errors.
+What’s more, in countries where the data is self-reported, like the UK, it may be completely untrue or even fraudulent.

-These discrepancies prove that information cannot be neatly and confidently categorised as ‘reliable’ or ‘unreliable’ based on whether it derives from uncurated open sources.
+Of course, these sources do also contain reliable and accurate information.
+However, it’s clear that information can’t be neatly and confidently categorised as ‘reliable’ or ‘unreliable’ based solely on its source.
 All information exists on a scale of reliability and must be taken in context and weighed against other findings.

 Quality public data

 In certain jurisdictions like the United States, official records like court judgments and campaign contribution information are readily available through government websites.
 In some states, marital records, criminal records, and bankruptcy records can also be accessed.
-These are official sources managed by a government body and openly accessible to the public.
+These are official sources managed by a government body, as well as being publicly accessible data.

 - Court judgements